 What is the name of a group of ring-tailed lemurs?

-What does ring-tailed lemurs sound like?
+What does a ring-tailed lemur sound like?

 What kind of lemur?